 Patients are stressed either on a treadmill or with medication to achieve the maximum heart rate for their age.
-They have an IV started and are also injected with a radioactive isotope that allows the heart to be scanned and images produced and sent to the Cardiologist for interpretation.
-This test can take up to 4 hours to completion.
+An IV is started in addition to an injection of a radioactive isotope that allows the heart to be scanned.
+Images are produced and sent to the cardiologist fro interpretation.
+This test may take up to four hours to complete.

 CARDIAC (HEART) CATHETERIZATION